IvnoGood/WakeUp/docs/WelcomeDocs.md

 ### Method n°1

-To check the ip it can be done through the [WLED installation website](https://install.wled.me/) on the visit device button [!WARNING]Don't paste the whole link just use the IP address alone eg: http://192.168.1.170/#Colors → 192.168.1.170
+To check the ip it can be done through the [WLED installation website](https://install.wled.me/) on the visit device button

+> [!WARNING]
+> Don't paste the whole link just use the IP address alone eg: http://192.168.1.170/#Colors → 192.168.1.170

 ### Method n°2

-You can check it on your phone using the app Network Analyzer on android go to the LAN Scan tab and then scan your network [!WARNING]Make sure you're connected to the same network as your WLED device once the scan has finished check for device name like (wled-[some id]) grab it's IP and paste it on the app.
+You can check it on your phone using the app Network Analyzer on android go to the LAN Scan tab and then scan your network

+> [!WARNING]
+> Make sure you're connected to the same network as your WLED device

+Once the scan has finished check for device name like (wled-[some id]) grab it's IP and paste it on the app.

 ## Final Step